tunib-ai/oslo/docs/_sources/CONFIGURATION/activation_checkpointing.md.txt

-# Model Parallelism
+# Activation Checkpointing
-You can specify your own activation checkpointing related configuration under `model_parallelism` like:
+You can specify your own activation checkpointing related configuration under `activation_checkpointing` like:

 ```json
 {